jozwikp/flexcms/README.md

 Every page can exist within the list or separately.
 You can build a blog with categories or a lonely contact page.

+# Full feature list

+- Use of standard authentication and user account but separated logic of admin and author - no changes to your User model
+- Use of routes fallback gives you the unlimited paths flexibility
+- Blade templates for lists and pages
+- Pages as part of lists or standalone Pages
+- Full SEO support with meta title end description
+- Laravel cache for Pages and Lists - 0 database queries for page or list display
+- Simple but powerful Admin and Author panel
+- Easy to understand, publish and customization

 ### Flexible paths

 The most important thing is that you can have a page or a list with whatever url you like for example:
 - /my-page